Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Introduction

-As previously mentioned, most of the studies mainly focused on studying the plates integrated with piezoelectric layers which address only the core layer composed of FGM or FG-CNTRC.
-Furthermore, the geometrically nonlinear static and dynamic analyses of the piezoelectric FG plates under various loading types are still somewhat limited.
-In this study, in order to fill the existing gap in the literature, the geometrically nonlinear static and transient responses of piezoelectric FG plates which have the core layer composed of FG porous materials reinforced by GPLs using B\'ezier extraction via IGA and $C^0$-type HSDT.
-More importantly, the active control of the geometrically nonlinear static and dynamic responses of the FG porous plates with the effect of the structural damping based on a closed-loop control with piezoelectric sensors and actuators is investigated.
-By using the B\'ezier extraction, the IGA preserves the element structure, which allows the IGA approach to integrate conveniently into the existing FEM routine.
-For material distribution, the core layer is constituted by the combination of two porosity distributions and three dispersion patterns of GPLs along the thickness plate, while the piezoelectric layer is perfectly bonded on the both top and bottom surfaces of plate.
-The Newmark's integration scheme incorporation with Newton-Raphson iterative procedure is utilized for the geometrically nonlinear static and dynamic analyses.
-Then, some verification investigations are also conducted to prove the accuracy and stability of the present method.
-The influence of some specific parameters such as different porosity distributions, porosity volume fractions and GPL dispersion patterns, input voltages on the nonlinear behaviours of plate is addressed and discussed in detail through various numerical examples.\\
+From the above literature review, it can be observed that the mentioned researches have only focused on plate structures integrated with piezoelectric layers in which core layers are often made of FGM or FG-CNTRC.
+Furthermore, the geometrically nonlinear analyses of piezoelectric FG plates under various dynamic loads are still somewhat limited.
+In the view of practical applications of high performance and smart engineering structures, the geometrically nonlinear static and dynamic responses of piezoelectric FG plate structures should be thoroughly examined to support the structural design process.
+In addition, the exploiting and integrating the outstanding features of IGA into the available FEM framework should be more considered in the literature because of the excellent computational effectiveness of them.
+This work aims to fill the research gap in the literature regarding the analysis and control of geometrically nonlinear responses of piezoelectric FG plates having the core layer composed of porous materials reinforced by GPLs.
+Accordingly, B\'ezier extraction technique based IGA in conjunction with $C^0$-HSDT is fully exploited in this study.
+By using the B\'ezier extraction, the IGA retains the element structure which allows the IGA approach to integrate conveniently into the existing FEM routine.
+The active control for geometrically nonlinear static and dynamic responses of FG plates with structural damping effect using a closed loop control via sensor and actuator layers is presented.
+In this study, the core layers are instituted by a combination of two porosity distributions and three GPL dispersion patterns across plate's thickness, respectively while the piezoelectric layers are perfectly bonded on both top and bottom surfaces of core layer.
+The Newmark's integration scheme in conjunction with Newton-Raphson technique is utilized for nonlinear analyses.
+Several numerical verifications are first conducted in order to demonstrate the accuracy and efficiency of the proposed approach.
+Numerically obtained results show that the responses of piezoelectric FG are significantly influenced by porosity coefficient, weight fraction of GPLs, distribution of porosity and GPLs into metal matrix as well as input voltages.
+More importantly, the best reinforcement performance for piezoelectric FG porous plate structures reinforced by GPLs is discovered in this study. \\